benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

   * Things can get a bit crazy
   * With render props the entire UI is nested w/in the function prop
   * So here we're 6 levels indented before we even begin the real UI
-- But overall render props worked well for sharing non-visual logic
+- But overall render props worked well for sharing stateful, non-visual logic

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/annie-spratt-rx1iJ59jRyU-gift-box-unsplash.jpg) no-repeat center" data-background-size="cover" -->